Art in the Mail: Wisława Szymborska’s Cut-and-Paste Postcards

 She combined images of differing sizes, color schemes, and styles, such as an oversized human mouth pasted onto a picture of a cat.
 Some of Szymborska’s cut-and-paste postcards use images from works of art.
 For example, one collage shows the princess from Velázquez’s Las Meninas in a grassy field with sheep.
 Sometimes, the message seems quite clear, but more often, the postcards express a strong but unidentifiable irony.

 Szymborska started making her cut-and-paste postcards in the late 1960s.
-She claimed that her motivation was a simple fact that she couldn’t find any nice postcards to buy, but this seems unlikely.
+She claimed that her motivation was the simple fact that she couldn’t find any nice postcards to buy, but this seems unlikely.
 On the contrary, she must have spent a lot of time and effort creating the perfect design for each of her intended recipients.
 Only select people – those she believed would really appreciate them – received Szymborska’s postcards in the mail.

 Many have linked themes in Wisława Szymborska’s cut-and-paste postcards with those appearing in her poems and highlighted how some of her texts are similar to collages.
 There’s a strong element of kitsch to her postcards, and it has also been suggested that Szymborska turned to postcards to express ideas that didn’t easily fit with the more serious poetry that she was admired and known for.